 Nana Mae 6 by Henry Glass & Co., Inc

 1930s reproduction fabrics are patterned after the cotton feed sacks sold during the Great Depression.
 For families trying to survive hard times, they used the feed sacks for new clothes as well as curtains and linens for the home.
-The prints in the Nana Mae 6 collection replicate this same sweet, petite, and nostalgic style – perfect for our nursery themed nesting basket set.
-The soft pastels and tossed motifs are easy and fun to mix and match.
-There are 24 options from which to choose, each in shades of blush pink, warm lilac, cornflower blue, and mint green.
-A few patterns are also available in butter yellow and a very pretty peach.
-We loved the tiny animal prints, selecting the musical elephants for the exterior of our large basket, the frolicking lambs for the small basket, and wished we had a third basket to feature the playful bunnies and bears.
-Fields of daisies and tulips round out the Nana Mae 6 collection.
+The prints in the Nana Mae 6 collection replicated this same sweet, petite, and nostalgic style – perfect for our nursery themed nesting basket set.
+The soft pastels and tossed motifs are easy and fun to mix and match, and we loved the tiny animal prints.

 Alternative Age by Urban Essence Designs for The Blank Quilting Corp.

-Alternative Age is a rich and varied collection in a steampunk style.
+Alternative Age was a rich and varied collection in a steampunk style.
 This genre is often called “retro-futuristic” because it combines actual elements of a Victorian era dependent on steam power, like intricate gears and tools; with fantastical motifs, such as mechanized hot-air balloons and magical top hats.
 Alternative Age exquisitely captures the look with fabrics featuring everything from turbo-charged antique bicycles to ornate skeleton keys to an amazing collection of imaginative lighter-than-airships.
 It’s all rendered in a perfect palette of rust, copper, and parchment reminiscent of industrial metals and vintage newspapers.
-A 36” panel contains a montage of the most stunning motifs, including a scuba-helmeted octopus and gear-gadget butterfly!
-Urban Essence Designs is a collaborative group of creative artists known across the quilting and home sewing industry for their clever collections.

 August 2022 by the Kaffe Fassett Collective for FreeSpirit Fabrics

-There are 65 SKUs in August 2022 from the Kaffe Fassett Collective.
-65!
-You’ll find fabric from brilliant designers: Kaffe Fassett, Brandon Mably, and Philip Jacobs.
-We dare you to find more vibrant colors anywhere!
-It’s like roaming a vast botanical garden while gazing through a kaleidoscope.
+There were originally 65 SKUs in August 2022 from the Kaffe Fassett Collective.
+65 — from brilliant designers: Kaffe Fassett, Brandon Mably, and Philip Jacobs.
+It was like roaming a vast botanical garden while gazing through a kaleidoscope.
 There are blooms, paisleys, stripes of all kinds, even a unique stained-glass plaid.
 We picked five prints (yes, it was hard to choose) in rich jewel tones.
-The two exterior prints feature circle motifs accented with bold black and white – perfect to echo the shape of our round nesting baskets.
-Our sample set is striking as kitchen organizers, but with so many options from which to choose in August 2022 from the Kaffe Fassett Collective, you could make a set for every room in the house, each with its own dramatic blend of color and design.
+Our sample set made a very striking set of kitchen organizers.

 Sunshine Garden by Diane Eichler for Studio E Fabrics

-A wonderful sense of whimsy and super cute little critters make Sunshine Garden such a happy collection.
-Designer, Diane Eichler has over 15 years of experience developing character art and graphic prints with a particular appeal for children… and the adults who love to sew for them.
+A wonderful sense of whimsy and super cute little critters made Sunshine Garden such a happy collection.
+Designer, Diane Eichler has over 15 years of experience developing character art and graphic prints.
 Her design choices for Sunshine Garden feature plenty of crisp white overlaid with bright crayon colors.
-Two monotone florals in butterscotch and aqua are beautiful blenders, and the 24” bordered panel with its “You Make Me Feel Like Sunshine” motto would make a gorgeous whole cloth quilt.
 We enjoyed how the light colors in this collection really highlighted the texture created by the straight line quilting on our nesting basket set.

 Subscribe